ME-FM-Society-of-BC/Practitioner-Database/README.md

 # Practitioner-Database-Server
 This repository holds the MEFM Practitioner Database application.
-The server is a Google App Engine application.
-The client is a React application.
+The technology stack comprises:
+- Java REST server hosted on Google App Engine, backed by Google Datastore
+- React/Redux front end

+The code is organized as an

 ## Build Prerequisites
 1. Maven, version 3.0 or later